influxdata/telegraf/plugins/inputs/internet_speed/README.md

   ## By default, a single sever is used for testing.
 This may work for most,
   ## however, setting to "multi" will reach out to multiple servers in an
   ## attempt to get closer to ideal internet speeds.
+  ## And "multi" will use all available servers to calculate average packet loss.
   # test_mode = "single"

   ## Server ID exclude filter